|

 For a full list of ingredients and instructions, please scroll down to the recipe at the bottom of this page.

-1. Mix the dry ingredients in a medium-sized bowl and blend well with a whisk to ensure they’re all combined.
+Mix the dry ingredients in a medium sized bowl and whisk well to combine.

-2. In the bowl of a stand mixer, cream the butter and brown sugar.
+In the bowl of a stand mixer, cream the butter and brown sugar until smooth.

-3. Add the molasses, egg, and vanilla extract to the butter and sugar mixture.
+Add the molasses, egg, and vanilla extract to the butter and sugar mixture and mix well.

-4. Meanwhile, in a microwave-safe bowl, melt the chocolate chips.
-When melted, let them cool slightly and add them to the butter sugar mixture.
+Meanwhile, melt the chocolate chips in a microwave safe bowl.
+Let them cool slightly, then add them to the butter sugar mixture.

-5. Working in two batches, add the flour mixture to the butter and chocolate.
-Keep the stand mixer on low as it’ll start to work hard.
+Working in two batches, add the flour mixture to the butter and chocolate mixture, mixing on low speed until combined.
+I keep the mixer on low here because the dough gets thick.

-6. Form the dough into a disc and refrigerate it for 2-3 hours or until quite cold.
+Form the dough into a disc and refrigerate for 2 to 3 hours or until quite cold.

 Chef Jenn’s Tips